 - Esau married one of Ishmael’s daughters to make things right with his parents.

-- Jacob and Ishmael resolved their differences after over fourteen years and made peace.
+- Jacob and Esau resolved their differences after over fourteen years and made peace.

 Jacob with Leah and Rachel

 Bible Reference: Genesis 28:1-35:28

 - Upon fleeing Esau, Jacob journeyed to his mother’s family in Paddan Aram (Mesopotamia) to find a wife.

 - On the journey, he dreamt that God’s covenant with Abraham would be fulfilled through him and that he would have many children.

 - Jacob met Rachel when she was caring for her father Laban’s sheep.

 - Rachel was a shepherdess and was very beautiful.